FAQ's

 Regulations regarding TDS vary throughout the world, however, like the U.S, Australiasian bottled water must contain at least 250 mg/L TDS to be labelled as mineral water, anything under that amount results in the water being spring water.

-Pure One’s TDS is 780 mg/L - we are the only water of our kind known in New Zealand to have this level of TDS, meaning you will be discovering what a true New Zealand mineral water tastes like for the very first time (you'll find that most waters are spring).
+Pure One’s TDS is 780 mg/L - we are the only known mineral water of its kind in New Zealand, meaning you will be discovering what a true New Zealand mineral water tastes like for the very first time (you'll find that most waters are spring or have a much lower TDS profile).

 Why does Pure One taste different?